tam17aki/music-esprit-python/README.md

 RELAX                | 0.002666 | 0.002439       | 0.001025 | 0.000704
 ```

-(Note: The exact values for amplitudes, phases, and errors will vary due to their random generation.)
+*(Note: The exact values for amplitudes, phases, and errors will vary due to their random generation.)*

-### Running Focused Comparisons
+### 2. Focused Comparisons

 While `run_comparison.py` provides a great overview of the main algorithm families, you may want to dive deeper into the specific trade-offs within each family.
 The following scripts are dedicated to these focused comparisons.